kilmoretrout/CytoRings/README.md

 ```

 Where speed and xy are the smooth versions of the xy data and the estimated l2-norm of the xy derivatives respectively.
 The phi keys point to the data with the the phi correction (recommended).

+The script will also write visualizations in the form of MP4s in "viz_dir".

 The method is outlined in detail the included docs/method.pdf in docs.